Arrest: Etymology

 The word "arrest" is Anglo-Norman in origin, derived from the French word arrêt meaning 'to stop or stay' and signifies a restraint of a person.
 Lexicologically, the meaning of the word arrest is given in various dictionaries depending upon the circumstances in which the word is used.
 There are numerous slang terms for being arrested throughout the world.
 In British slang terminology, the term "nicked" is often synonymous with being arrested, and "nick" can also refer to a police station, and the term "pinched" is also common.
 In the United States and France the term "collared" is sometimes used.
 The terms "lifted" or "picked up" are also heard on occasion.

 Procedure

 India

 According to Indian law, no formality is needed during the procedure of arrest.
 The arrest can be made by a citizen, a police officer or a Magistrate.
 The police officer needs to inform the person being arrested the full particulars of the person's offence and that they are entitled to be released on bail if the offence fits the criteria for being bailable.
 There is no general rule of eligibility or requirement that a police officer must handcuff a person who is being arrested.
-When there is a question regarding handcuffing a person then at that time case laws has stated that the choice to handcuff a person is dependent on the surrounding circumstances, and that officers should always take the proper precautions to ensure the safety of themselves, and the public.
+When there is a question regarding handcuffing a person, case law has stated that the choice to handcuff a person is dependent on the surrounding circumstances, and that officers should always take the proper precautions to ensure the safety of themselves, and the public.